 In addition to federal aid for surface transportation programs, the federal government also provides support for aeronautics programs through Airport Improvement Program (AIP) grants.
-The AIP is established under 49 U.S. Code, Subtitle VII (Aviation Programs) and is administered by the Federal Aviation Administration (FAA).
-The current authorizing statute, the FAA Modernization and Reform Act of 2012, authorizes spending for FAA programs through September 30, 2015, and was extended through July 15, 2016.
-Public Law 114-90, enacted on July 15, 2016, extends the federal aviation programs through September 30, 2017.
-Estimated AIP revenue is appropriated in the Capital Outlay appropriations unit of the state transportation budget.
+The AIP, which provides grants to airports for airport safety, capacity, security and environmental projects, is established under 49 U.S. Code, Subtitle VII (Aviation Programs) and is administered by the Federal Aviation Administration (FAA).
+The current authorizing statute, the Federal Aviation Administration Reauthorization Act of 2018 (HR 302) was signed into law on October 5, 2018 as Public Law No: 115-254.
+The act extended authorization for federal aviation programs, including the AIP, for five years, through September 30, 2023.

+Estimated federal AIP grant revenue is appropriated in the Capital Outlay appropriations unit of the state transportation budget.